TechnologyBrewery/habushu/README.md

 ##### package #####

 Builds the `sdist` and `wheel` archives of this project using `poetry build`.
-It also generates a requirements.txt file which is useful when installing the package in a docker container where you may want to install the dependencies in a specific docker layer to optimize caching.
+It also generates a `requirements.txt` file which is useful when installing the package in a Docker container where you may want to install the dependencies in a specific Docker layer to optimize caching.

 ##### deploy #####